MileHacker Logo

 • "Que Xopa" is a common informal greeting.

-• Punctuality is flexible for social gatherings.
+• Being on time is flexible for social events.

 • Panamanians generally stand closer when conversing.